MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo yum install <package-name>`

 See [packages.microsoft.com](https://packages.microsoft.com/) to find the list of supported Linux distributions and versions.
+Once the packages.microsoft.com repo has been installed an updated, you can use the package manager to list the packages available from Microsoft.

+For example: `dnf repository-packages packages-microsoft-com-prod list` or `yum repo-pkgs packages-microsoft-com-prod list`.

 ## Recommendations for client package resources supported by a static interface